microsoft/promptflow/docs/dev/error_handling_guidance.md

 ### Samples

-1. Brief example to explain what is the issue in your flow submission.
-Provide directions on how to resolve it by list the problematic nodes names for further review.
+1. Flow Definition Error：Node circular

->*"Node circular dependency has been detected among the nodes in your flow.
-Kindly review the reference relationships for the nodes **['divide_num', 'divide_num_1', 'divide_num_2']** and resolve the circular reference issue in the flow."*
+>*"Flow is defined incorrectly.
+Error: Node circular dependency has been detected among the nodes in your flow.
+Solution: Please Kindly review the reference relationships for the nodes **['divide_num', 'divide_num_1', 'divide_num_2']** and resolve the circular reference issue in the flow."*

-2. Concise example to accurately locate the essence of problem with nodes, input name/value and line information.
-Suggest further step as well.
+2. Input Data Error: Type not match

-> *The value '**hello**' for flow input '**num**' in line **0** of input data does not match the expected type '**int**'.
-Please review the input data or adjust the input type of '**num**' in your flow.*
+> "*The input for flow is incorrect.
+Error: The value '**hello**' for flow input '**num**' in line **0** of input data does not match the expected type '**int**'.
+Please review the input data or adjust the input type of '**num**' in your flow.*"

-3. Great example to include what kind of rule the client shall follow when specifying chat role format.
-Also point out the issues in current prompt specification.
-Finally, it highlights on how to get the api work with helpful link and step.
+3. File not found Error

->*The Chat API requires a specific format for prompt definition, and the prompt should include separate lines as role delimiters: '**assistant**:', '**user**:','**system**:','**function**:'.
-Current parsed role '**what is your name**' does not meet the requirement.
-If you intend to use the Completion API, please select the appropriate API type and deployment name.
-If you do intend to use the Chat API, please refer to the guideline at **https://aka.ms/pfdoc/chat-prompt** or view the samples in our gallery that contain '**Chat**' in the name.*
+>"*The file '**connections.json**' could not be located at '**/var/tmp/**'.
+This file is crucial for connection definition for flow execution.
+Please ensure that the missing file is provisioned in its designated location.*"

 ## Define your error codes